 So you want to buy a new home, but you don’t want to pay an arm and a leg.
+You’re wondering where to find cheap mobile homes.
 You have looked through the classifieds, and so far, real estate prices seem sky high.
 Maybe you have a small family, or will soon be starting one.
 The small apartments within your budget just won’t cut it.

 Luckily for you, there is a solution that ticks all these boxes!
 Mobile homes.
 Many people have made the same choice and lived happily with still fat wallets.
 We want to show you how to buy a mobile home without breaking the bank.

-Keep reading for tips on how to score a bargain, without ending up with a rotten apple.
+Keep reading for reasons people get a mobile home and tips on how to score a bargain, without ending up with a rotten apple.
 We will also point out all the costs you might not expect so you can properly plan for them.

 Lastly, we’ll cover how you can finance your new home so that you can make your purchase within a timeframe and budget that suits your financial situation.